 So long story short, we ended up cutting out the plywood that spans my entire floor from the space where the slate rug inlay would sit.
 They also filled in the spaces between my floor trusses with 2×12’s to reinforce the floor and provide a very sturdy floor structure to support it.
 Basically this process ended up dropping the entry way floor 3/4″ and now I have the beautiful slate herringbone entrance of my dreams.
 I am so thankful for my builders knowledge and willingness to problem solve to make all my design aspirations happen.

 Some floor tile is totally DIYable… but I’d leave this herringbone rug inlay to the pro’s!
 Even my tile guy looked like his head was spinning, but boy did he do a great job.

 I think it’s safe to say that I am obsessed!
 I used a light gray grout to make the slate herringbone pattern pop.
+The grout color is called Frost.
 NO point in paying the big bucks for an amazing tile pattern if you’re gonna turn around and use black grout.
 I cannot wait to share this space completed.
 You may have even noticed some of the fun wall molding happening in the foyer and my black front door (insert heart eyes).
 Stay tuned for more tile and flooring updates as the building continues.
 I have so much more to share.
 In the mean time, be sure to follow me on Instagram and Pinterest where you can see my inspirations and the daily updates on our #frenchcountrymodern home.
 Please pin the image below to save this post for later and share it with others.
 Thanks!